Face Mask FAQ

 Cords are ⅛ inch Multifilament Polypropylene (MFP) Rope, a synthetic similar to nylon, and are tied on with a plastic cord lock.

-What’s the difference between earloops, long loops, half n’ half, and cord ties?
+What’s the difference between ear loops, cord ties, and hybrid?

 Ear loops are long strips of rolled spandex that anchor the mask at your ears (or at an ear saver, like a headband with buttons sewn on.)
 Loops are threaded vertically from side corner to side corner.
 This is the standard style of mask, and the one most people are used to.